Madhan0302/Counter_4bit_up-down/README.md

 ![Screenshot 2024-10-04 195937](https://github.com/user-attachments/assets/a9a54d87-bf57-40ef-9795-7585eafdabeb)

-### Result:
+# Result:
-The functionality of a 4-bit adder was successfully verified using a test bench and simulated with the nclaunch tool.
+         The functionality of a 4bit_up-down Counter was successfully verified using a test bench and simulated with the nclaunch tool.